sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

             return CommandResult.BadRequest($"Command DTO is invalid: {exception.Message}")
         }

+        // The path of the request will contain the id when modifying an existing entity. var id = context.GetEntityId();
+        // Retrieve the referenced entity from the EntityStore. var counter = await context.EntityStore.ReconstituteAsync<Counter>(id, Counter.EntityType);
+        // Return 404 NOT FOUND if the entity doesn't exist. if (counter is null) return CommandResult.NotFound($"There is no counter with id [{id}]");

         // Perform operations on the entity to change its state. counter.IncrementBy(amount);

-        try
-        {
         // The entity will add new events to define its new state.
 Publish them using the EventPublisher. await context.EventPublisher.PublishChangesAsync(counter, actor);
-        }
-        catch
-        {
-            return
-        }

         // Return 204 NO CONTENT (or 200 OK if there is a payload) if the command was successful. return CommandResult.NoContent();
     }